-In answering the first question of the study: What is the concept of budget overruns, its occurrence and impact on the Ghanaian telecommunications industry construction projects?
+In answering the first question of the study: What is the concept of budget overruns, their occurrence and impact on the Ghanaian telecommunications industry construction projects?
 Figure 4 posits that budget overruns are seen as spending more money on the project than its estimated budget.
-Budget overruns are found to occur sometimes and may amount to the tune of \$100 000.
-This finding is consistent with the literature that budget overruns are a common phenomenon across construction projects regardless of the industry (Cheng, 2014; Herrera et al., 2020; Huo et al., 2018; Shehu, Akintoye and Holt, 2014; Simushi and Wium, 2020; Taroun, 2014), and its trend is more prevalent in developing countries (Durdyev et al., 2017).
-As a new knowledge to the literature, the findings revealed that an occurrence of budget overruns is often self-inflicted and deliberately caused by companies to achieve strategic objectives.
-The repercussions are that profit rate of suppliers and revenue expectations of the mobile network operators are impacted, project schedule extended, costs increased, and service quality eroded.
-The later finding confirms an assertion that budget overruns have a financial impact on the project (Durdyev et al., 2017), and its occurrence affects project schedule and quality (PMI, 2017).
+Budget overruns are found to occur sometimes and may amount to the tune of USD100,000.
+This finding is consistent with the literature that budget overruns are a common phenomenon across construction projects regardless of the industry (Cheng, 2014; Herrera et al., 2020; Huo et al., 2018; Shehu et al., 2014; Simushi and Wium, 2020; Taroun, 2014) and its trend is more prevalent in developing countries (Durdyev et al., 2017).
+As a new knowledge to the literature, the findings revealed that the occurrence of budget overruns is often self-inflicted and deliberately caused by companies to achieve strategic objectives.
+The repercussions are that the profit rate of suppliers and revenue expectations of the mobile network operators are impacted, project schedules extended, costs increased and service quality eroded.
+The latter finding confirms an assertion that budget overruns have a financial impact on the project (Durdyev et al., 2017) and its occurrence affects project schedule and quality (PMI, 2017).

 Furthermore, in answering the second question of the study: What are the most critical factors that cause budget overruns in Ghanaian telecommunications industry construction projects?
 The aim was to measure, test and validate the hypothetical model developed with SEM, specifically the CFA measurement model.
-Figure 4 further postulates that there are eight (8) most critical budget overruns factors found from the SEM-CFA instead of the initial hypothesized 18, that formed two factor components, namely, 'control cost' and 'plan and estimate cost' respectively.
+Figure 4 further postulates that there are eight most critical budget overruns factors found from the SEM-CFA instead of the initially hypothesised 18, which formed two-factor components, namely, "control cost" and "plan and estimate cost" as follows:

-- The "control cost component" is defined in this study as the ability to make good use of the project budget and guard it to yield the benefits that justify the project investment.
-The project team's skill set, and competency gaps are indicative of the factors outlined in Figure 4, that bring about cost expansion resulting in budget overruns in Ghana's telecommunications construction projects. - This study again defines "plan and estimate cost component" as the ability to clearly outline project activities with a high level of precision while accurately estimating the associated costs.
+- 1. The "control cost component" is defined in this study as the ability to make good use of the project budget and guard it to yield the benefits that justify the project investment.
+The project team's skill set and competency gaps are indicative of the factors outlined in Figure 4, that bring about cost expansion resulting in budget overruns in Ghana's telecommunications construction projects. - 2.
+This study again defines "plan and estimate cost component" as the ability to clearly outline project activities with a high level of precision while accurately estimating the associated costs.
 As indicated in Figure 4, these factors were found to impede the ability to plan and estimate costs effectively, resulting in cost overruns.

-These most critical budget overruns factors were further mapped against the extant literature to ascertain their consistencies and similarities as shown in Table 9.
+These most critical budget overruns factors were further mapped against the extant literature to ascertain their consistencies and similarities as shown in Table 8.
+From Table 8, the following observations were made: